This post may contain affiliate links. Please read our disclosure policy.

 What to serve with these potatoes

-- These are very similar to oven roasted potatoes which means they will go perfectly with salmon, steak, or even chicken.
+- These are very similar to oven roasted potatoes which means they will go perfectly with slow cooker salmon, steak bites, or even grilled chicken in the summer.

-- Enjoy these tender and golden brown potatoes by themselves with various toppings such as a drizzle of melted butter, a dollop of sour cream, and diced green onion.
+- Enjoy these tender and golden brown potatoes by themselves with various toppings such as a drizzle of melted butter, a dollop of sour cream, and sliced green onion.

-You can keep them in the crockpot to keep them warm, but be sure to turn the setting on keep warm or off completely.
+Keeping them warm: You can keep them warm in the crockpot, but be sure to turn the setting to ‘keep warm’ or off completely.

 Slow Cooker Lipton Onion Potatoes